okoeroo/generalauthorization/README.markdown

 Oscar Koeroo <okoeroo@gmail.com>

 ## What is it?
-This is an XACML 3.0 REST PDP service.
-Currently only supporting XML based XACML, but future work would include the support for JSON based requests and responses.
+This is an XACML 3.0 REST PDP service which supports both the XML based XACML and features the JSON profile request and response messages too.
+It will also support external call-outs through a plug-in framework triggered by the policy rules.

 ## ...but why?
 I had an itch to scratch and the saml2-xacml2 PDP based on gSOAP didn't perform